Benchmarking Quantum Computers via Protocols, Comparing IBM's Heron vs IBM's Eagle: Brisbane timeline and Motivation for Transmit

 While working and assessing the different hardware we encountered a problem where the protocols were too complicated and only a few chips managed to pass them.
 This led us to define transmit, which is the simplest protocol that can be thought of.
 This protocol is simpler from all the rest, being merely a component of do nothing.
 Our intentions for defining this protocol is to refine the result's resolution on badly performing quantum computers.
 Although the simplicity of this protocol, we still found many qubits-clusters within each of the proclaimed 100+ qubits quantum computers that were not successful in performing the transmit protocol.

 The transmit protocol for a circuit of size n is defined as follows: \begin{enumerate} \item Reset the single work qubit $q_0$ and the $n-1$ ancilla qubits to zero \item Alice applies a random 1-qubit gate $U_{work}$ to $q_0$, the work qubit. \item Apply swap gates to move $q_0$'s state to Bob's camp, i.e. the n-th qubit.
-In the example shown in fig \ref{fig:transmit_protocol_image} we set $n=4$ thus 3 swap gates are needed to move the state of the work qubit we say that the swap distance between the camps is 3, or more generally $n-1$ \item Bob applies the inverse gate $U^\dagger_{work}$ and measures his qubit in the computation basis \end{enumerate} The required threshold for quantumness is a fidelity of $\frac{2}{3}$ for the work qubit, this threshold derivation is showed in further details by Massar and Popescu (1995) \cite{PhysRevLett.74.1259_fid_thresh}.
-While transmit uses deterministic quantum operations rather than entanglement-assisted teleportation, we reference this threshold as familiar point of comparison, as done in the previous work where the other protocols were discussed.
+In the example shown in fig \ref{fig:transmit_protocol_image} we set $n=4$ thus 3 swap gates are needed to move the state of the work qubit we say that the swap distance between the camps is 3, or more generally $n-1$ \item Bob applies the inverse gate $U^\dagger_{work}$ and measures his qubit in the computation basis \end{enumerate} The required threshold for quantumness is a fidelity of at least $\frac{2}{3}$ for the work qubit.
+This threshold was originally derived by Massar and Popescu~\cite{PhysRevLett.74.1259_fid_thresh}, and subsequently inspired Meirom, Mor and Weinstein~\cite{Bench1_arxiv} to define this threshold as the quantumness boundary for degraded state transfer.
+There are more noted cases where this threshold is used to prove the presence of quantum phenomena~\cite{Pfaff_2014}

 We note that IBM managed to improve the chip significantly, hence we present the comparison between Heron and Eagle over the old workflow, which did not include transmit in the selection process.
 Still, the results of transmit are presented as a refined baseline for the quantum computers assessments.